Budibase/website/content/business-apps/templates/near-miss-register-template/index.md

 As the name suggests, a near-miss register is used to record incidents that have the potential to cause injury or death, even when they don’t.
 Say a pallet in your warehouse falls from the shelf and lands a few feet from one of your stock pickers.

+We'd say this is a close call.
 No one got hurt, but if the situation had been a little bit different, the consequences could have been dire.

 This is a near-miss.

 A traditional incident register might only record this if the employee actually got hurt.
 This prevents you from putting measures in place to stop a similar incident from occurring, just because the employee happened to get lucky.

+This is far from the ideal solution for risk assessments, workplace safety, or incident management.

-Recording near misses helps to ensure that every possible action is taken to keep your employees safe from harm.
+Recording near misses helps to quickly and easily ensure that every possible action is taken by safety officers to keep your employees safe from harm - including preventing future incidents that might result in injury or damage.

 ![Near Miss Register Template Home Screen](https://res.cloudinary.com/daog6scxm/image/upload/v1647961823/cms/Near_Miss_Register_Template_1_z29ck9.png "Near Miss Register Template home screen")